tc-ca/pact-cfapc/PACT Technical Implementation Guide.md

 1.  **Primary Cargo Security Contact**: A representative of the company who is responsible for compliance with Transport Canada rules and regulations.

-- Name:
+    Name:

-- Title:
+    Title:

-- Phone \#:
+    Phone \#:

-- Email:
+    Email:

 2.  **24/7 Contact**: A contact who is available 24/7 that can respond urgently to Requests for Information (RFI), Requests for Screening (RFS) and Do Not Load (DNL) notices.
 This contact must have access to additional shipment information and be able to initiate screening procedures in response to a potential threat to air cargo.
 This contact can be a shared inbox so long as it is monitored 24/7.

-- Name:
+    Name:

-- Title:
+    Title:

-- Phone \#:
+    Phone \#:

-- Email:
+    Email:

 3.  **Technical Contact**: A contact that can initiate system connectivity between the air carrier and Transport Canada and provide technical support for the data exchange, including responding to system outages.

-- Name:
+    Name:

-- Company (if different than the air carrier):
+    Company (if different than the air carrier):

-- Title:
+    Title:

-- Phone \#:
+    Phone \#:

-- Email:
+    Email:

 ## Effective Date

-The *Canadian Aviation Security Regulations, 2012* will come into effect upon publication in the *Canada Gazette*, Part II in Fall 2024.
-Air carriers will be expected to submit the required data elements to the PACT system and be ready to respond to Transport Canada requests (RFIs, RFSs, DNLs) as of the date of publication or they can be subject to administrative monetary penalties (AMPs).
+The amendments to the *Canadian Aviation Security Regulations, 2012 (Air Cargo)* will come into force on April 1, 2025.
+Air carriers will be expected to submit the required data elements to the PACT system and be ready to respond to Transport Canada requests (RFIs, RFSs, DNLs) or they can be subject to administrative monetary penalties (AMPs).

 Beginning in Fall 2023, Transport Canada started onboarding select air carriers and aims to increase the volume gradually leading up to the effective date of the regulations.
 The objective is to ensure any technical and operational modifications can be tested and implemented well in advance of the effective date.